 Csetnek (Štítnik) is located in the Upper lands/Horná Zem/Felvidék, it is in Slovakia.
-It is 13 km to Rozsnyó (Roznava) to the west.
+It is 13 km from Rozsnyó (Roznava) to the west.
 Csetnek is worth visiting for its churches and old castle.

 Here is a short video about it: https://www.youtube.com/watch?v=CJ1tJCwbeJ4

 The church was rebuilt in 1460 but its northern part has never been finished.
 The Evangelic church was built before 1286 and enlarged in the 14th century.
-It has the oldest built organ of Northern Hungary, it was made in 1484 and all its accessories are from the Renaissance age.
+It has the oldest built organ in Northern Hungary, it was made in 1484 and all its accessories are from the Renaissance age.
 The frescoes are painted by Italian Renaissance artists while the painting of the altar was made by Hans Aachens.
 The Pauline (Pálos) Order had its monastery next to the church and its ruins were still visible in the 19th century.

 According to a legend, the castle and the Gothic church were connected by an underground tunnel.
-The latest archeological excavations have found the remains of this tunnel which had led indeed to the “vizivár” to the “water castle”, as it was called at that time because of the palisade walls reached into the small river.
+The latest archeological excavations have found the remains of this tunnel which had led indeed to the “vizivár” to the “water castle”, as it was called at that time because the palisade walls reached into the small river.

 The smiths of the town wrought very good quality swords and it was why the Turks didn’t burn the town: the inhabitants paid their taxes to the Turks by making them splendid blades every year.
 The crescent moon can be seen on the tower of the church instead of the cross, as a memento of those times.